2025-26 Edition

 Essential concepts of biomedical implants at the micro scale.
 Design, fabrication, and applications of several microimplantable devices including cochlear, retinal, neural, and muscular implants.

-Restriction: Biomedical Engineering Majors have first consideration for enrollment.
+Restrictions: Biomedical Engineering majors have the first consideration for enrollment.

 BME 150.
 Biotransport Phenomena.
 4 Units.